Dungeons-of-Kathallion/Dungeons-of-Kathallion/README.md

 # Dungeons-of-Kathallion
 A text adventure game about exploring the Dungeons of Kathallion.
 You can battle monsters, pick up weapons, and discover hidden secrets.

-NOTE: ALPHA STATUS
+## To Play
+DO NOT USE right now!
+This game will be made available for play soon-ish.